nishant1005/Credit-Risk-Modeling-using-Machine-Learning/README.md

 # Credit-Risk-Modeling-using-Machine-Learning
 Captstone Project by Nishant Sharma

-This is a comprehensive comparion of some classification models used for credit risk prediction
+This is a comprehensive comparison of risk prediction models.

-Steps followed->
+Steps followed in the project->

 1.Data analysis,visulization  and prepocessing